hushmand/hushmand/README.md

 ## Portfolio

+- Decentralized Messenger
+  - A federated and decentralized end-to-end encrypted messenger by flutter in a very simple but fast and secure architecture inspired by email was developed.
+User information is stored as hashes in the objectbox database also a special blockchain was made in order to register and assign unique names to users.
+Comes with a very smooth user interface.

 - [MatchMarry](https://drive.google.com/drive/folders/1H36s-4ikcSpd_qUf0s_9ikFc1wBalXt-?usp=sharing)
   - with MatchMarry many people have been able to find their favorite partner and immigrate to the best countries in the world through Match Marry.
 - iQoala